-The integration and evaluation of the new soil assay information is ongoing.
-It will be incorporated into Melkior's Carscallen Exploration Plan 2018, available in the near future.
+The integration and evaluation of the new soil assay information is ongoing and will be incorporated into future Melkior's Carscallen Exploration Plans.

-During the year ended August 31, 2017, the Company paid \$5,000 for a 100% interest in a claim located in the Carscallen Township.
+During the year ended August 31, 2017, the Company paid \$5,000 for a 100% interest in a claim located in Carscallen Township.
 This claim was part of the Big Marsh property, where the Company has existing claims.
 The Carscallen and Big Marsh projects were merged in 2017 when this claim acquisition was made to make the project claim groups contiguous.
-The combined group of contiguous claims is referred to as the Carscallen Project.
-Work expenditures can now be transferred within the entire contiguous claim group.
+The combined group of contiguous claims is referred to as the Carscallen Project, which also now includes the former Bristol Project.